IPG Photonics (IPGP) Q2 2017 Results - Earnings Call Transcript

 Timothy P. V. Mammen - IPG Photonics Corp.

 We just don't get into discussing – the whole industry side is very difficult for us to identify.
-We said before, even within automotive, we don't how many OEM systems are serving the automotive market, whether it's through – from the fabricators to the tier two, because some of the systems are sold through the OEMs.
+We've said before, even within automotive, we don't how many OEM systems are serving the automotive market, whether it's through – from the fabricators to the tier two, because some of the systems are sold through the OEMs.
 So, the industry side of it is just a very difficult question for us to answer.
 I think the answer is that the high power growth is broad-based across multiple industries and not just automotive.

 Operator